-3 Example Answers To “Why Did You Choose A Nursing Career?”
+3 Example Answers To “Why Did You Choose Nursing As a Career?”

+Why did you choose nursing as a career?
 Interview questions like this one feel like a trick question.
 It’s open-ended and puts you on your feet.
-The reality is that you chose a nursing career because it is a secure job to go into and it pays well.
+The reality is that you chose a nursing career because it is a secure job to go into, and it pays well.
 But that’s not what you should tell your interviewer.

 When interviewers ask questions like this one, they’re searching to learn more about your passion for the job.
 They want to know what makes you uniquely positioned for the role.
 Plus learning how your verbal communication skills are based on how long your response is.